-Section 145(1) of the Act stipulates that registered insurers shall submit to the IOFI, within sixty business days after the end of the financial year, annual returns which include the insurer's annual audited financial statements.
-The company's independent auditor must certify the annual returns.
-The annual returns must be based on the audited financial statements of the company.
+Section 145(1) of the Act stipulates that registered insurers shall submit audited returns prepared in accordance with the Act and financial reporting standards to the Inspector, within sixty business days after the end of the financial year.
+The financial reporting standards required to be used for the financial statements included in the annual returns are the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board as adopted by the Institute of Chartered Accountants of Trinidad and Tobago ("ICATT").
+The company's independent auditor must audit and report to the Inspector on the audit pursuant to section 147 of the Act.
+The annual returns are required to be based on the audited financial statements of the company.